Skip to main content

 For years, the Observatory has been contributing to the work of IPCC.
 The Director of the Hong Kong Observatory, Mr C Y Lam, was both a contributing author and an expert reviewer of the IPCC Fourth Assessment Report (AR4) prepared by Working Group I and released earlier this year.
 This Working Group focused on the physical science basis of climate change.
 AR4 also made reference to a research paper by Observatory staff on how landfalling tropical cyclones were affected by El Nino Southern Oscillation.

-In May this year, Co-Chairs of all the three IPCC Working Groups were in Hong Kong to discuss the latest findings of IPCC in the International Conference on Climate Change organized by the engineering community [http://www.hkie.org.hk/ICCC2007/pp.htm].
+In May this year, Co-Chairs of all the three IPCC Working Groups were in Hong Kong to discuss the latest findings of IPCC in the International Conference on Climate Change organized by the engineering community [This link will open in a new windowhttp://www.hkie.org.hk/ICCC2007/pp.htm].
 Dr Rajendra K Pachauri, Chairman of IPCC, spoke to the conference via a video presentation.
 In support of the conference, Mr C Y Lam was a member of the conference's Organizing Committee, while Mr K H Yeung, Assistant Director, served in the Technical Committee.

 Recognizing the importance of climate change and the impact of human activities on the earth's climate, the Observatory has for a long time been studying climate change and intensified its climate change studies since the early 2000s.
 A number of technical reports and research papers on the subject were published.
 The Observatory also invested efforts in promoting public understanding and awareness of the phenomenon.
 Press conferences were conducted at regular intervals to promulgate the latest findings on climate change and its effects on Hong Kong to the public.